evan-desu/evan-desu/README.md

 I'm a Full Stack Developer based in Yokohama, Japan.
 I love building applications from scratch and solving problems.

-I'm currently working as a full-stack engineer on [Kinjo](http://www.kinjo-japan.com).
+I'm currently working as a backend engineer on [Kinjo](https://www.findadoc.jp/).

 ## 🔧 My Tech Stack